A generalization gap estimation for overparameterized models via the Langevin functional variance

-Measuring the generalization gap, which is the gap between the empirical and the generalization error, in a data-driven manner helps us understand what is actually happening.
-Tools for understanding the generalization gap have been reported in the literature on information criteria or optimism estimation.
+Statistical tools for estimating the generalization gap have been reported in the literature on information criteria or optimism estimation.
 The well-known Akaike information criterion (AIC; \citealp{akaike1974new}) estimates the generalization log-loss of the plug-in predictive density using a maximum likelihood estimator.
-The Takeuchi information criterion (TIC; \citealp{takeuchi1976distribution}) is a modification of AIC to deal with model misspecifications.
+The Takeuchi information criterion (TIC; \citealp{takeuchi1976distribution}) is a modification of AIC to deal with model misspecification.
 The regularization information criterion (RIC; \citealp{shibata1989}) is an extension of TIC to accommodate maximum penalized likelihood estimation. \cite{moody1992} and \cite{murata1994network} generalized RIC to an arbitrary loss and advocated its use in non-linear systems, such as neural networks.
 Mallows' $C_p$ (\citealp{mallows1973}) and Stein's unbiased risk estimates (SURE; \citealp{stein1981}) offer an elegant estimation scheme of the generalization gap using the covariance between a predictor and its outcome in Gaussian models with the $\ell_2$ loss. \cite{ramani2008} proposed an efficient Monte Carlo sampling-based method (Monte-Carlo SURE) to estimate the covariance.
 Recently, new methods associated with Bayesian learning have been developed.
-The deviance information criterion (DIC; \citealp{spiegelhalter2002}) and widely-applicable information criterion (WAIC; \citealp{watanabe2010asymptotic}) offer computationally-efficient devices that estimate the generalization error of Bayesian learning.
-In particular, \cite{watanabe2010asymptotic} showed that in a statistical model with a fixed dimension, the generalization gap of Bayesian learning is characterized by the posterior variance of the log-likelihood, which is termed as the functional variance.
+The deviance information criterion (DIC; \citealp{spiegelhalter2002}) and widely-applicable information criterion (WAIC; \citealp{watanabe2010asymptotic}) offer computationally-efficient devices that estimate the generalization loss of Bayesian learning.
+In particular, \cite{watanabe2010asymptotic} showed that in a statistical model with a fixed dimension, the generalization gap of Bayesian learning is asymptotically equal to the functional variance (FV), that is, the posterior variance of the log-likelihood.